 Whether you’re an L&D professional looking to encourage in-house experts or an author looking for tips on developing training materials in-house, these guidelines will help set your courses—and your course authors—up for success.
 This way, you can empower your talented experts to share their knowledge and help everyone upskill from within.

-The first step in developing effective training materials and engaging learners is identifying exactly what your learners need.
+The first step in developing employee training materials and engaging learners is identifying exactly what your learners need.
 All employees need courses that will help them solve problems and be more productive.
 Whether this involves teaching a specific skill or doing a walkthrough on how to use a tool or tap into a resource, the best course is the one they can immediately apply in the flow of work.
 In short, it’s a simple function of demand and supply.

 But specific needs will vary from one company (and one department) to the next.
 And different team members bring different experience levels to the table.